Why can’t you just tell me what you charge?

 3. Price is not a long term competitive advantage

 There is also another important factor in your business and your transparency.
 You are unique and no one can replicate that.
-You are your business’ actual value proposition and competitive advantage.
+You are your business’s actual value proposition and competitive advantage.

 Your price is what you charge for service but the value you bring to the table is more than just price.

-The way you interact with your customers, taking the time to answer their questions, handle complaints or concerns, exceeding their expectations, etc. is a testament to what you do which validates your cost.
-If you are sure of yourself and what you can do, your price will speak for itself.
+The way you interact with your customers, taking the time to answer their questions, handle complaints or concerns, exceed their expectations, etc., is a testament to what you do, which validates your cost.
+Your price will speak for itself if you are sure of yourself and what you can do.

 In conclusion